jlinclabs/stampede/SPEC.md

 - Where you can buy and sell CLOCK
 - Which commodities index CLOCK will be pegged to

+### Who can stamp?

+Anyone with spare CPU/GPU on a low-latency network will be able to easily run a stampede node.

+Applications that emit a lot of events and want to offset their Stamping costs can also run nodes to earn back from CLOCK.

 ## Why not just anchor?